 GCRF donates 100% of its fundraising directly to GIST cancer research.
 Throughout the year, the GCRF Board travels to the GIST research institutions around the country to present their grant award.
 Each grant presentation affords anyone touched by GIST, to a wonderful opportunity to meet and interface with the best GIST doctors and researchers in the country, as well as with their staff and the administrators of these top ranked cancer facilities that specialize in GIST.
 Each of the researchers provide an educational forum as part of the grant award program.
 This gives an opportunity to the GIST community to receive the most current information on the research work being done for GIST.

-Checks Presented to Memorial Sloan Kettering GIST Cancer Research Doctors
+Research Checks Presented to Memorial Sloan Kettering/Penn Medicine GIST Cancer Research Doctors

-The GIST Cancer Research Fund’s Tania and Robert Stutman attended the Memorial Sloan Kettering Cancer Center on April 1 and presented checks to MSKCC Research Doctors.
-Each respective doctor gave updates on the most recent research and achievements in GIST Cancer clinical treatments:
+The GIST Cancer Research Fund’s Tania and Robert Stutman attended the Memorial Sloan Kettering Cancer Center on May 31 and presented checks to MSKCC Research Doctors, Dr. Cristina R. Antonescu, MD, MSKCC and Dr. Ping Chi, MD, PhD and Penn Medicine Research Doctor, Ronald P. DeMatteo, MD, FACS.
+Each respective doctor gave updates on the most recent research and achievements in GIST Cancer clinical treatments.
+A special presentation in honor of Eleanor Svendi, who passed away from GIST Cancer, was made to her family.
+Eleanor was a bright star and champion for GCRF and a finding a cure.
+We will never forget her!

 A Message of Thanks for the GIST Cancer Research Fund from Jonathan A. Fletcher, MD